knetikmedia/knetikcloud-ruby-client/docs/UsersSubscriptionsApi.md

 inventory_id = 56 # Integer | The id of the user's inventory

 opts = {
-  plan_id: "plan_id_example" # String | The id of the new plan.
+  plan_id: KnetikCloudClient::StringWrapper.new # StringWrapper | The id of the new plan.
 Must be from the same subscription }

 begin